rudderlabs/rudderstack-docs/destinations/userlist.md

 # Userlist

 Userlist allows you to send behavior-based messages to your SaaS users.
-It’s great for onboarding users as well as nurturing them throughout their journey.
+It’s great for onboarding your users as well as nurturing them throughout their journey.

 RudderStack supports sending your events to Userlist from the cloud mode S2S \(Server to Server\) by calling the relevant RudderStack APIs.